 The default set of tools on each toolbar can be modified using Visible Buttons.
-Add or remove a tool to or from a toolbar as follows:
+Adding or removing a tool is as follows:

-- 1) Either, right-click in an empty area on the toolbar, or click on the triangle ▼ in the toolbar title and select Visible Buttons from the context menu. - 2) Click on a tool name to add or remove the tool to or from the toolbar.
+- 1) Either, right-click in an empty area on the toolbar, or click on the triangle ▼ in the toolbar title and select Visible Buttons from the context menu. - 2) Click on a tool name to add or remove the tool.